 All three towns currently have commonage areas which are leased on a 3-year contract basis, as well as land which has been made available to emerging farmers.
 All commonage land in De Aar is availed to emerging farmers.
 Management of the commonage and the shortage of land remain a challenge.
 The Municipality requires financial assistance to support emerging farmers with their fencing, water windmill and medication.
-The Municipality already adjusted the organogram to include a Commonage land.
+The Municipality already adjusted the organogram to include a Commonage Coordinator who oversees and coordinate the functionalities of the Committees and the municipal Commonage land.
 Support needed by farmers include Mentorship, Training, Infrastructural support and Entrepreneurial Development programmes.
 Commonage Committees in all towns are functional and meetings are held.
 It is imperative to develop a Strategy to grow farmers from small scale farming to commercial farming.